Be Best: Campaign

 Melania Trump made the initiative and came up with the name "Be Best".
-Trump said she was prepared for criticism.
+She said she was prepared for criticism.

+On May 7, 2018, Melania Trump formally started the Be Best public awareness campaign, which focused on well-being for youth and advocated against cyberbullying and opioid abuse.
+She made the announcement in the White House Rose Garden, a space more typically used for major political announcements from the president.
+Instead of creating new programs like previous first ladies' projects, Be Best promoted existing initiatives and organizations that worked toward the cause.
+Public awareness of the initiative remained low, and it was often regarded solely as an anti-cyberbullying campaign.

 She formally introduced the campaign on May 7, 2018.
 Following her speech in the White House Rose Garden, President Donald Trump signed a proclamation declaring May 7 "Be Best" day.
 Unlike policy initiatives by previous first ladies (such as Michelle Obama's Let's Move! campaign against childhood obesity, or Nancy Reagan's Just Say No to drugs campaign), Be Best is broad in scope.
 The initiative focuses on physical and emotional well-being, and also advocates against cyberbullying and opioid abuse.

-The initiative began with a very slow start, as Trump underwent kidney surgery one week after the campaign was launched.
+The initiative began with a very slow start, as Melania Trump underwent kidney surgery one week after the campaign was launched.
 She made no public appearances for the next several weeks.
 On July 24, 2018, she visited the Monroe Carell Jr. Children's Hospital at Vanderbilt in Nashville, Tennessee and talked about children with neonatal withdrawal.
 On August 6, 2018, she tweeted: "It's #Backtoschool for many youth this month.
 As you begin a new year, how will you be the best you? #BeBest".
-She spoke at a cyberbullying summit outside Washington, D.C. on August 20, 2018.
+She spoke at a cyberbullying summit outside Washington, D.C., on August 20, 2018.

 During the initiative's first year, she also promoted Be Best in-person at events in Oklahoma, Washington state, and Nevada.
 She also promoted Be Best abroad in trips to Ghana, Malawi, Kenya, and Egypt.

+In 2020, when scholars and historians were asked during the Siena College Research Institute's first ladies study to assess the signature initiatives of the then most-recent ten first ladies (those from Lady Bird Johnson onward), "Be Best" was ranked as the least-effective.